pasvensson/API-Lab-Group-3/README.md

 February 2019.

 ## We made this
-This project was made by Patrik Svensson, Richard Modecir, Anton Forsell and Caleb Oyegun as a way to explore a JS library.
+This project was made by Patrik Svensson, Richard M., Anton Forsell and Caleb Oyegun as a way to explore a JS library.
 We have no plans of maintaining this repository.